Kotlin/kotlinx.coroutines/docs/topics/exception-handling.md

 It can be demonstrated by a simple example that creates root coroutines using the [GlobalScope]:

 > [GlobalScope] is a delicate API that can backfire in non-trivial ways.
 Creating a root coroutine for the
-> whole application is one of the rare legitimate uses for `GlobalScope`, so we must explicitly opt-in into
+> whole application is one of the rare legitimate uses for `GlobalScope`, so you must explicitly opt-in into
 > using `GlobalScope` with `@OptIn(DelicateCoroutinesApi::class)`.
 >
 {type="note"}